vageeshh/Project_Session/README.md

 # Machine Learning project source for all ML enthusiasts.
-♦️ Made all the folders in a very structured manner keeping in mind that you can flow through this repo easily.
+♦️ Made all the folders are in a very structured manner keeping in mind that you can flow through this repo easily.

 ♦️ Will Keep Updating this repository so you keep an eye here.